Last updated on 8th September 2023

 One of the biggest culprits to blame for poor communication is email.
 According to our recent survey, 65% of businesses primarily use email to communicate with their clients and 39% use it as a primary communication tool between co-workers.

 Unsurprisingly, this same survey found that a staggering 96% of people think that the businesses they deal with could improve when it comes to communication and project management.

-Project.co’s discussion tool keeps all communications in one central place, visible to everyone involved in the project.
+Project.co’s discussion tool is a great way to foster better collaborative working.
+It keeps all communications in one central place, visible to everyone involved in the project.

 Team members and clients can also chat directly within tasks, so that everyone knows what needs to be done – and when.